Octavian announces he's quitting music: "All this negativity is draining"

 Octavian has announced that he’s quitting music, a year after he was accused of “physical, verbal and psychological abuse” by his ex-girlfriend.

-The rapper’s ex-partner, known only as Hana, released a statement last November in which she alleged she had suffered physical attacks from the rapper and shared footage of one of the alleged incidents.
+The musician’s ex-partner, known only as Hana, released a statement last November in which she alleged she had suffered physical attacks from Octavian and shared footage of one of the alleged incidents.

 She claimed that Octavian attacked her with a hammer and screwdriver, pressured her into having an abortion and threatened to kill her.